g-leech/argmin-gravitas/_posts/2021-03-17-ai-risk-basics.markdown

 * Reinforcement learning algorithms.
 Their goals (reward function) are completely separate from their intelligence (optimiser / planner).

 RL is the most likely current technology to eventually become an AGI.
 It has a few worrying features: autonomous (no human input as standard), maximising, and with hand-written goals, with <100 variables. i.e. they are told to value only a tiny fraction of the environment.

+["Morality is complicated, AIs [are trained] to be simple"](https://aizi.substack.com/p/ai-are-less-surprising-when-you-ignore)

 <br>